mdealencar/Ard/README.md

 For user information, in pre-release, we are using some co-developed changes to the `FLORIS` library.

 If the installation fails, please open a new issue [here](https://github.com/WISDEM/Ard/issues).

+### Optional installations

+#### interarray

+We currently have experimental support for [Mauricio Souza de Alancar's interarray package for collection system cable path-planning optimization](https://github.com/mdealencar/interarray).
+Installation for this package is not presently automated.
+To install, you must:

+1. install [PythonCDT for constrained Delaunay triangulation](https://github.com/artem-ogre/PythonCDT) following that package's README directions
+2. install interarray following that package's documentation
+3. install highspy at v1.9.0 for its discrete optimizer (`pip install highspy==1.9.0`)

+When `interarray` is installed, the testing suite and coverage reports will include its Ard integration, ignoring them otherwise.

 ## Current capabilities